14 Nov Colorado Daycare Radon Testing Requirements

-Our mission at American Radon LLC is to spread knowledge about the dangers of radon gas, and to also keep the public informed about existing rules and regulations regarding radon that are in place in Colorado in order to help mitigate radon.
+Our mission at American Radon LLC is to spread knowledge about the dangers of radon gas and to also keep the public informed about existing rules and regulations regarding radon that is in place in Colorado in order to help mitigate radon.
 Every year new regulations are being passed and bills are being written so it can be confusing to know just what is required.
 However, that means that it is a very exciting time for us as we see more and more people realizing just how crucial it is to keep our homes, schools, and other public spaces free from dangerous radon levels.

 One question we are asked quite a bit (especially after we’ve installed a radon mitigation system in a home with young children present) is whether or not daycares in Colorado are required to test for radon.

 Do Colorado Daycare Facilities Need to Test for Radon?

 Up until recently, the answer to this question was no, there was no requirement in place.